jselmani/Cyclops/README.md

 1. The administrator clicks on **Create New User**.
 2. The system changes its view to display a form to the administrator for him/her to fill up with the new user information.
-3. The administrator enters the new user information and clicks on the **Reset** button inside the form.
+3. The administrator enters the new user information and clicks on the **Submit** button inside the form.
 	* The administrator can cancel this operation by clicking on the **Reset** button inside the form, or by clicking the **Back** button.
 By clicking on the **Reset** button the form will be cleared, instead, by clicking on the **Back** button the Administrator will be taken back to the main dashboard.